New Petrol Prices as Importers Compete With Dangote Refinery

 Operators attributed the increases to logistics constraints and varying supply costs.

-Further down the chain, Pinnacle and Honeywell reduced their prices by N4 to N849 and N848 respectively.
-A.Y.M.
-Shafa sells at N858.
+Further down the chain, Pinnacle and Honeywell reduced their prices by N4 to N849 and N848 respectively, with A.Y.M.
+Shafa selling at N858.

 Here is a snapshot of 10 lowest ex-depot price